lishiyo/AA-AjaxTwitter/README.md

 In theory, we could build HTML in JavaScript.
 This would be tortuous as the HTML got more sophisticated.
 Just like we use ERB in Ruby, we'll use another templating language called Underscore templates in JavaScript.
 Download the underscore.js library.
+One option for doing so is the [underscore-rails gem][underscore_rails].

 In your `div.infinite-tweets`, make a `<script type="text/template">` as before.
 Inside here, write an Underscore template that iterates